nekStab/LightKrylov/paper/paper.md

 end type
 ```

-These type-bound procedures cover the basic operations on vectors: scalar-vector product, linear combination of two vectors, and the dot product.
+The type-bound procedures cover the basic operations on vectors: scalar-vector product, linear combination of two vectors, and the dot product.
 These operations are the essential building blocks required by Krylov algorithms.
 Their signatures follow, to the extent possible, the BLAS standard.
 For instance, the `abstract_axpby_rdp` interface reads